June 15, 2021

 Python was crowned programming language king of 2020.
 We asked frequent GOTO speaker and one of Ireland’s most experienced developers Eamonn Boyle why he thought Python was so loved by devs and what might attribute to its growing popularity.

 #programming #programming languages #python

 January 19, 2021

 We're kicking off 2021 with a new interview series: GOTO Unscripted.
 This new series takes our conference speakers off the big stage and brings them behind the scenes for an intimate conversation on topics they know best.
-Dive into the first GOTO Unscripted interview on machine ethics, AI and humanity featuring Nell Watson, founder of QuantaCorp, and Priyanka Vergadia, developer advocate at Google.
+Dive into the first GOTO Unscripted interview on machine ethics, AI and humanity featuring Nell Watson, co-founder of QuantaCorp, and Priyanka Vergadia, developer advocate at Google.

 December 23, 2020

 2020 has indeed been a different year.
 Many good things have happened, but the year has also shown that the world needs us more than ever.
 Software has a huge global impact and power and responsibility should go hand in hand, which unfortunately is not always the case.
 We've chatted with Martin Fowler, Richard Feldman, Mike Amundsen, Dave Thomas, Erik Schön, Saša Jurić, Casey Rosenthal, and Aino Vonge Corry about what was good in 2020 and how we can make 2021 better.